Why DevOps Skills Are So Valuable…

 Finding someone with 6 out of 10 of the skills listed above would be a prize!

 So now I am going to share the secret sauce.

 How important is it to you to do things right the first time?

 Or should I say, how much are you willing to pay to do it a second or third time, or until someone gets it right?

-You see, what I have learned in the last 7 years is businesses can always afford to pay twice, yet they never understand the value of paying enough for the right people to do it right once.
+You see, what I have learned in the last 7 years is businesses can always afford to pay twice, yet they never understand the value of spending enough for the right people to do it right once.

-Championships are won by the right people and leaders who leave it all on the field, or court, when it counts most.
+Championships are won by the right people and leaders who leave it all on the field or court when it counts most.